ninja-lifts/Elevate_labs_Task2/Phishing_Analysis_Report.md

 - Click on 3 dots (More)
 - Select "Show Original"
 - It opens the full raw header + message
-- Gmail also gave all the information but i also used a another tool .( I have a attached a Screenshot showing the result of a genuine message from trusted source.)
-To analyze the headers, I copied the full email header  and paste it into a header analyzer tool (MXToolBox).
+- Gmail also gave all the information but i also used a another tool ( I have a attached a Screenshot showing the result of a genuine message from trusted source.), To analyze the headers , I copied the full email header  and paste it into a header analyzer tool (MXToolBox).
 The tool revealed following discrepancies:

 **Authentication-Results (SPF & DKIM):**
 - **SPF (Sender Policy Framework):** The analyzer showed `spf=fail`.
 This means the server at `microsoft-support-team.com` is not authorized to send emails on behalf of Microsoft.